 Conclusions.
 The small world nature of embodied social interactions may give rise to intense local information flows but may hinder engagement in globalised actions for social change.

-Shahid, A & Yerbury, H 2014, 'A case study of the socialisation of human rights language and norms in Maldives: Process, impact and challenges', Journal of Human Rights Practice, vol. 6, no. 2, pp. 281-305.View/Download from: UTS OPUS or Publisher's site
+Shahid, A & Yerbury, H 2014, 'A case study of the socialisation of human rights language and norms in Maldives: Process, impact and challenges', Journal of Human Rights Practice, vol. 6, no. 2, pp. 281-305.View/Download from: Publisher's site

 Womens knowledge has often been seen as a whole set of knowledges that have been disqualified as inadequate to their task or insufficiently elaborated: naive knowledges, located low down on the hierarchy, beneath the required level of cognition or scientificity."
 (Foucault 1980, p.
 82).
 In this description, scientific knowledges are seen to be hierarchically more important, with traditional knowledges ranged beneath them.
 In this hierarchy, womens knowledges are found wanting.
 The purpose of this paper is to explore the assertion that womens knowledges are inadequate and to document ways in which they are marginalised.
 Revaluing womens knowledge is recognised as one of the most direct methods of changing the way a society works.
 A vast literature has argued that is a key factor in development and has been shown to lead to poverty alleviation, to the development of active citizens and to the creation of a more open and democratic society.
 Possibilities for the revaluing of womens knowledge using information and communication technologies are considered, focussing on the concepts of open access and the information commons